Stationary Couette-type flows in relativistic fluids: Conclusions

 In this work, we have constructed and analyzed a class of stationary, planar-symmetric solutions of relativistic hydrodynamics representing Couette-type flows between parallel plates.
 Our results clarify the fundamental role of the heat flux in determining the structure of such configurations.
 In the relativistic regime, the heat flux contributes directly to the momentum density, and cannot be consistently neglected even when the viscosity is uniform.
 The omission of this term, as in earlier treatments \cite{Rogava1996}, leads to qualitatively incorrect flow profiles that overestimate the velocity shear and violate energy conservation (see Fig. \ref{fig:speeddoni}).

 For fluids at finite chemical potential modeled in the Eckart frame, the generalized Couette problem admits exact analytic solutions that remain regular in the ultrarelativistic limit, and reduce smoothly to the Newtonian form at low velocities.
 The resulting temperature and heat-flux profiles tell a rather intuitive physical story: viscous dissipation heats the interior, while the generated entropy is removed by a steady flow of energy toward the plates (see Fig.~ \ref{fig:temperone}).
 For this reason, when the analysis is transformed from the Eckart to the Landau frame, one finds that the fluid parcels, which now follow the flow of energy, tend to cross the boundaries and be ``absorbed'' by the plates (see Fig.~ \ref{fig:Landauons}).
 This phenomenon notably complicates the analysis in fluids without a conserved charge, since for these fluids there is no Eckart frame, and one needs to work directly in the Landau frame.
 Nevertheless, the final flow profile is essentially the same as in fluids with a conserved charge (see Fig.~ \ref{fig:TheRealZerochem}, and discussion is Sec. \ref{lastissimo}).
+We expect analogous mechanisms to operate in other stationary shear-flow configurations, such as Poiseuille flow.

 All in all, our results showcase the interplay between (a) the inertia of heat, (b) viscous heating, and (c) boundary physics.
-In a relativistic setting, the simultaneous action of these effects can give rise to phenomena with no classical counterpart, offering valuable insight into the thermodynamic behavior of relativistic systems.
-It should be emphasized, however, that realistic Couette configurations are expected to develop turbulence at sufficiently large values of $v$, and thus the stationary solutions presented here should be regarded as idealized models.
+In a relativistic setting, the simultaneous action of these ingredients generates behavior with no classical analogue, providing a controlled arena in which to probe the thermodynamic organization of relativistic shear flows.
+In particular, we uncover a general mechanism whereby the energy produced by viscous dissipation is compensated by transport toward the boundaries.
+In the Eckart frame, this balance is naturally expressed in terms of a transverse heat flux (which modifies the longitudinal speed via inertia of heat), while in the Landau frame the same physics manifests itself through a transverse perturbation of the velocity field, without an explicit heat current.
+Although the two descriptions are equivalent within the accuracy of the gradient expansion, the choice of hydrodynamic frame governs how this compensation mechanism is represented and how physically meaningful boundary conditions are implemented in steady states.
+From this perspective, frame transformations do not merely reshuffle variables, but also reshape physical interpretation.
+Let us stress, however, that realistic Couette configurations are expected to become turbulent at sufficiently large values of \(v\), and the stationary solutions constructed here should therefore be regarded as idealized benchmarks.

 We finally remark that, throughout this work, we have implicitly assumed that the fluid temperature and tangential velocity match those of the plates, i.e. we have imposed the usual no-slip boundary conditions.
 However, one important situation in which this assumption ceases to be valid is the case of a fluid without conserved charges, confined between parallel plates held at different temperatures, $T_+ \neq T_-$.
 Since this configuration, not addressed here, requires a more refined treatment, we will return to this problem in a forthcoming paper.